What’s the ideal blog length for ranking on Google in 2020?

 - Answer more questions or touch on something that’s not included on the top ranking pages

-Writing a blog post, whether it’s long or short can be a waste of time unless you’ve considered 3 things:
+Writing a blog post is a waste of time unless you’ve considered 4 things:

 - Are people searching for what I’m writing about?